Real-Time-DSP/lab/index.md

 ## Grading

 Each lab is worth 40 points.
 Lap report grading consists of 30 points for the reported contents and accuracy.
-The report should be typed and submitted on canvas.
+The report should be typed and submitted on gradescope.

 The remaining 10 points are for attendance and participation of lab recitation.
 Lab recitation will be held at the beginning 15-20 minutes each lab.